GabRodPul/DSW-UT2-AE1_Monsters/README.md

 # Monster Hunter app
-Simple fullstack app that serves as an encyclopedia for large monsters from the Monster Hunter series.
+Simple fullstack app that serves as an encyclopedia of large monsters from the Monster Hunter series.

 ## Features
 - Fully functioning CRUD for a single table.